pyOpenSci/software-submission/.github/ISSUE_TEMPLATE/presubmission-inquiry.md

 - Please indicate which [category or categories][PackageCategories] this package falls under:

-## Scope

-- Please indicate which category or categories.
-Check out our [package scope page][PackageCategories] to learn more about our scope.
-(If you are unsure of which category you fit, we suggest you make a pre-submission inquiry):

 	- [ ] Data retrieval
 	- [ ] Data extraction
 	- [ ] Data processing/munging